patriciogonzalezvivo/libopz/README.md

-# LibOPZ non official OP-Z API library
+# LibOPZ: The non official OP-Z API library

-This is on very early stages.
+## This project is in it's very early stages.
 All tested on firmware version 1.2.39

 ```
 mkdir build